interior dezine logo

 General considerations when selecting interior lighting for new or existing spaces.

-If it is too even then it will become bland and give little stimulation which leads to a boring and depressed feeling in the room (note this should not be confused with an office or studio or classroom which may require a bright overall ambient light for concentrated work).
+Light in the room needs contrast and/or shadow.
+If the light source is too even then it will become bland and give little stimulation which leads to a boring and depressed feeling in the room (note this should not be confused with an office or studio or classroom which may require a bright overall ambient light for concentrated work).

 Consider texture in the light effect.
-A strong direct light on to a heavily textured fabric or wall of stone or grooved timber will flatten it, so what is the point in having the texture.
+A strong direct light onto a heavily textured fabric or wall of stone or grooved timber will flatten it, so what is the point in having the texture.

-This note relates directly to features.
+This tip relates directly to features.
 Features usually have to be given special treatment concerning lighting to bring out the best in the feature and to help others notice it in the overall look of the room.

 Remember that the lighting is there as the accent to your interior design.
 It is not just function, it shows the form.